snoxford/Everythingmarkets/README.md

 This project utilizes historical stock data to predict future stock prices using machine learning algorithms.
 The repository includes data preprocessing, feature engineering, model training, and evaluation scripts.

 # Features
+- Updated - Pick top-10 momentum stocks and share the returns, standard deviation, VaR and Sharpe ratio for the porfolio for 2024
 - The code will pick top-10 momentum stocks using 2023 data and share the returns for the portfolio for 2024
 - Implementation of various machine learning algorithms
 - Evaluation of different regression models for stock price prediction